dhermes/bossylobster-blog/content/2012-09-10-last-to-cross-finish-line-part-three.md

 task](https://developers.google.com/appengine/docs/python/taskqueue/overview#Tasks_within_Transactions).
 By doing this

-> "the task is only enqueued — and guaranteed to be enqueued — if the
+> "the task is only enqueued &mdash; and guaranteed to be enqueued &mdash; if the
 > transaction is committed successfully."

 We need this deferred task to be enqueued transactionally for consistency of the <span style="color: lime; font-family: Courier New, Courier, monospace;">completed</span>
 boolean attribute.
-The datastore put in <span style="color: lime; font-family: Courier New, Courier, monospace;">Populate</span>
+The datastore put in<span style="color: lime; font-family: Courier New, Courier, monospace;">Populate</span>
 uses the default value of <span style="color: lime; font-family: Courier New, Courier, monospace;">False</span>,